shoppepm/shoppe/docs/packages.md

 Simply add it to a repository (see: [Repositories](repositories.md)), add the repository and install with the -p switch, or use ``shoppe install /path/to/shoppepkg -p``.

+## Adding optional dependencies

+Add the optional dependencies to the optdepends variable, separated by spaces.
+To attach a description:

+1. Create a file named optdepends in the same directory as the shoppepkg (if not done already);
+2. Add "pkgname - description you want to give to the dependency" to the optdepends file.

+If no description is specified, only the dependency name is printed.

 ## Example shoppe package (and all of the variables)

 ```bash